Revisiting the analysis of axion-like particles with the Fermi-LAT gamma-ray observation of NGC1275: Acknowledgements

 \section{Acknowledgements}

-We thank Yi-Zhong Fan for his helpful suggestion.
+We thank the anonymous referee for the evaluation of our paper.
+We thank Sergey Troitsky for his valuable discussions.
+We thank Yi-Zhong Fan for the helpful suggestion.
 This work has made use of data and software provided by the Fermi Science Support Center.
 This work is supported by the National Natural Science Foundation of China (Nos.
-11851304, U1738136, 11533003, U1938106) and the Guangxi Science Foundation (2017AD22006, 2018GXNSFDA281033) and special funding for Guangxi distinguished professors.
+11851304, U1738136, 11533003, U1938106), the Guangxi Science Foundation (2017AD22006, 2018GXNSFDA281033), special funding for Guangxi distinguished professors and Innovation Project of Guangxi Graduate Education (YCBZ2021025).